-If Your Physician is Dr. Graven
+If Your Physician is with Allergy and Immunology

-If your physician is our allergist/immunologist, Dr. Graven, you may have testing on the same day as your initial appointment depending on your condition.
+If your physician is with one of our allergy and immunology specialists you may have testing on the same day as your initial appointment depending on your condition.
 Results and treatment options will be discussed.

-Food allergy evaluation, testing, and treatment is only done with Dr. Graven.
+Food allergy evaluation, testing, and treatment is only done with the allergists.